-- In which of the three semiconducting materials listed in Table 20.1 do impurities supply free charges?
+- 9. In which of the three semiconducting materials listed in Table 20.1 do impurities supply free charges?
 (Hint: Examine the range of resistivity for each and determine whether the pure semiconductor has the higher or lower conductivity.) - 10.
 Does the resistance of an object depend on the path current takes through it?
 Consider, for example, a rectangular bar-is its resistance the same along its length as across its width?
-(See Figure 20.37.)
+(See Figure 20.33.)

-Figure 20.37 Does current taking two different paths through the same object encounter different resistance?
+FIGURE 20.33 Does current taking two different paths through the 20.
+Why isn't a short circuit a shock hazard? same object encounter different resistance?
+21. What determines the severity of a shock

-- 11. If aluminum and copper wires of the same length have the same resistance, which has the larger diameter?
-Why? - 12.
-Explain why $R = R_0(1 + \alpha \Delta T)$ for the temperature variation of the resistance R of an object is not as accurate as $\rho = \rho_0(1 + \alpha \Delta T)$ , which gives the temperature variation of resistivity $\rho$ .
+11. If aluminum and copper wires of the same length have the same resistance, which has the larger diameter?
+Why?

+12. Explain why $R = R_0(1 + \alpha \Delta T)$ for the temperature variation of the resistance R of an object is not as accurate as $\rho = \rho_0(1 + \alpha \Delta T)$, which gives the temperature variation of resistivity ρ .

 - 13. Why do incandescent lightbulbs grow dim late in their lives, particularly just before their filaments break? - 14.
-The power dissipated in a resistor is given by $P = V^2/R$ , which means power decreases if resistance increases.
-Yet this power is also given by $P = I^2 R$ , which means power increases if resistance increases.
+The power dissipated in a resistor is given by $P = V^2/R$, which means power decreases if resistance increases.
+Yet this power is also given by $P = I^2 R$, which means power increases if resistance increases.
 Explain why there is no contradiction here.

 - 15. Give an example of a use of AC power other than in the household.
 Similarly, give an example of a use of DC power other than that supplied by batteries. - 16.
-Why do voltage, current, and power go through zero 120 times per second for 60-Hz AC electricity?

-17. You are riding in a train, gazing into the distance through its window.
+Why do voltage, current, and power go through zero 120 times per second for 60-Hz AC electricity? - 17.
+You are riding in a train, gazing into the distance through its window.
 As close objects streak by, you notice that the nearby fluorescent lights make dashed streaks.
 Explain.